High CPU Usage | Inactive User Interface | Long Time to Load Chart Data | Charts Reloading Often

 You also need to be aware of indirect circular references.
 An example of an indirect circular reference is: #1 -> #2 -> #3 -> #1.
 This will cause continuous full recalculation of the charts.
 Sierra Chart will not be able to detect an indirect circular reference.

-If there is continuous full recalculation of charts, as is evidenced by the Message Log messages below, remove the studies that are causing the circular reference from one of the charts or have them refer to another chart.
+If there is continuous full recalculation of charts, as is evidenced by the Message Log messages below, or you have a circular reference, remove the studies that are causing the circular reference from one of the charts or have them refer to another source chart with a timeframe per bar and with the studies that you require, but which does not reference back to the destination chart which is referencing that source chart.

 A chart continuously reloading can also cause these same messages and that is explained further below.